guide to renting for renters moving to central London

 3. Is the property safe?

 Check that the property is safe.
-Is it fitted with working smoke detectors on every floor, and do all of the appliances work properly?
+Are there working smoke detectors on every floor, and do all of the appliances work properly?

 4. Is the property mortgaged?

-Is the landlord paying a mortgage on the property, because if they fail to keep up with payments, you may have to leave.
+Is the landlord paying a mortgage on the property?
+If so, you may have to leave if they fail to keep up with payments.

 ALWAYS CHECK THE PAPERWORK

-The definition of a tenancy agreement: a formal contract between the tenant and the landlord.
+The definition of a tenancy agreement is a formal contract between the tenant and the landlord.

-When you settle on the right property, double-check that you've filled in the appropriate paperwork, and ensure that it all makes sense.
-Keeping hard copies of all paperwork is a safety net if anything does go wrong.
+When settling on the right property whether it's in SE1, EC2 or the surrounding central London areas, double-check that you've filled in the appropriate paperwork, and ensure it all makes sense.
+If anything goes wrong, keeping hard copies of all paperwork is a safety net.

 Ensure you have:

-• A tenancy agreement that you completely understand
+• A tenancy agreement that you understand entirely

 • A record of meter readings, so you don't pay the bills for the previous tenant